 - WP Fastest Cache – a free (with paid option) plugin that offers caching and basic code optimization

-One thing that most guides don’t cover is the number of ecommerce plugins that are available when it comes to using WordPress for building an online store and they generally fall into one of two categories:
+One thing that most guides don’t cover is the different types of ecommerce plugins that are available for WordPress and we have broken them down into two main categories below:

 The most popular type of WordPress ecommerce plugins are self-hosted and they work in a more ‘traditional’ way by using the WordPress infrastructure to add product, checkout and account pages to your site.